 Taking care of your seedlings

 After a few days, your seeds will germinate and will sprout.
-Remove the seeds from the paper towel and plates and place these on a container filled with soil which is conducive to cannabis growing.
+Remove the seeds from the paper towel and plates and place these on a container filled with soil that is conducive to cannabis growing.
 Orient the seeds, let the taproot or the first thick root settles in the soil first.
 You may plant your seedlings in a small plastic cup and transplant this in a larger, final container later or you may plant it directly in a final pot or container.

 Make sure that the container has enough holes at the bottom to drain water and fertilizer.
 Choose sandy-clayey soil to grow cannabis.
 This type of soil will drain excess water and fertilizer from the roots and allow oxygen to be absorbed from the roots.